Malheur and the Golden Age of Travel

 There is this constant chatter these days about how travel itself is in a state of decline.
 It’s always about a nostalgia for days when travel was pleasant, customer service was classy, the airport security was friendly, frontiers were open, and steamer trunks were bound in leather and gold.

-A golden age has to be defined as a past age, so I suspect that today’s age; perhaps the next thirty years, will be seen in the future as the genuine golden age of travel.
+A golden age has to be defined as a past age, so I suspect that today’s age; perhaps from today through the next thirty years, will be seen in the future as the genuine golden age of travel.
 The true age when travel was most open, most peaceful, and most happy.

 The events at Malheur this year will help support this view.